benblaszczak/Bounce-the-Beach-Ball/README.md

-# Bounce-the-Beach-Ball
+# Bounce the Beach Ball
-A simple Android game made with BobEngine
+A simple Android game made with BobEngine.
+It's purpose is to help you understand how to BobEngine to make your own games.

-You will need to import the BobEngine module yourself.
+Licensed under the GNU General Public License v3.